QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Concept SLA.md

 ## 1.1 Definitions

->- __Application:__ The software for the service.
+>- __Application:__ The weather data application.
 Including new versions of the software, as defined in the agreement and service description;
 >- __Servicedesk:__ The point of contact for the customer for changes and problems regarding the service;
 >- __Service:__ The service (and maintenance) that's supplied to the customer;
 >- __Authentication:__ Electronic identification to ensure that the user trying to access the service is authorized to do so;